lunarcon/winshell/readme.md

 My attempt at a shell/ux replacement for windows...
 IN VB!!
 May provide a windows 10-esqe ux to older windows versions.

+#### Note: At this point, it is basically just a working start menu, nothing too much other than that

 ## What's New:

 ###  - The app now follows the System Accent Color.